 Melting point depends on their molecular mass and intermolecular forces between elements or molecules.
 Different elements have different molecular mass and intermolecular forces.
 So their melting point values are different from other elemets and compounds.

 Lattice strength of calcium is greater than potassium because of two reasons.

 Due to these two reasons, metallic lattice of calcium is much greater than potassium.

 Metallic lattice of magnesium is much strong than sodium.
 So melting point of Mg is higher than Na.

-Related articlesOxidation Numbers of Elements in Periodic Table Why compounds have different boiling points? - Reasons for boiling point variations of O2, HBr, ethanol Organic Chemistry and compounds Alkali metals reactions and occurrence Alkaline earth metals reactions and occurrence Inorganic chemistry reactions and occurrence
+Related articlesOxidation Numbers of Elements in Periodic Table Metal characteristics in the periodic table Why compounds have different boiling points? - Reasons for boiling point variations of O2, HBr, ethanol Organic Chemistry and compounds Alkali metals reactions and occurrence Alkaline earth metals reactions and occurrence Inorganic chemistry reactions and occurrence